 “We are working with artist Tim Clapcott, the man who created the Friar Gate heads on Derby’s Friar Gate and the Talking Heads at Speakers Corner.
-This ‘walk of fame’ will not be limited to eight people.
+This project will not be limited to eight people.
 We will be adding to the list over a period of time through other streets in the city centre.

 Derby Telegraph Editor Steve Hall said:

 The idea stemmed from the success of local sportsmen and women in last year’s Olympic Games.

 We thought that more needed to be done to recognise the achievements of people who were from Derby or had strong associations with our city.
 We floated the idea with leaders of local businesses and major city organisations and they were of a similar view.
 The council, and particularly deputy leader Cllr Martin Rawson, were also keen to see what could be achieved.

 We looked at a Hollywood-style Walk of Fame and spoke to the Business improvement District in Birmingham, which has created something similar, but we think the Made In Derby concept is something a bit different and, because it will be sourced and manufactured locally, furthers the idea of celebrating all that is great about our city.

 The cost is £70,000, which is being wholly funded by the D2N2 Local Enterprise Partnership – the private sector-led partnership which promotes economic and jobs growth across Derby, Derbyshire, Nottingham and Nottinghamshire – through its Local Growth Fund (LGF) allocation from Government.
 LGF funding is used to jointly invest in infrastructure projects which directly aid economic growth in the LEP area.